Guide

 - - Newer platform; community is smaller than Semrush/Ahrefs

-Best for: engineering teams that want AEO scores on the same rails as Lighthouse and bundle-size budgets; agentic workflows in Cursor/Claude Code/Windsurf; solo developers who want a real free tier.
+Best for: engineering teams that want AI Readiness scores on the same rails as Lighthouse and bundle-size budgets; agentic workflows in Cursor/Claude Code/Windsurf; solo developers who want a real free tier.

 Developer primitives